inspektor-dev/inspektor/README.md

 ## Use Cases
 - Create access credentials in no time for your dev team to debug
 - Manage all your data policies in a centralized place and avoid managing data policies in silos
-- Protect PPI data of your customers
+- Protect PPI data of your customers while collaborating
 - Avoid dangerous commands like `DELETE`,`UPDATE` accidentally.

 ## How it works